-For a full list of resume guidelines and to view sample resumes, please go to pages 18-23 of your Student & Parent Handbook.
+For a full list of resume guidelines and to view sample resumes, please consult your Student & Parent Handbook.

-- How many headshots and resumes do I need to bring?
+How many headshots and resumes do I need to bring?
 For most sessions it is 25.
-To see how many Headshots and Resumes you will need to bring for your Intensive, please see pages 8-9 your Student Handbook. - Do I have to get my headshot and resume approved by my Student Advisor?
+To see how many Headshots and Resumes you will need to bring for your Intensive, consult your Student Handbook.

+Do I have to get my headshot and resume approved by my Student Advisor?